Nigel Boulton

-Nigel Boulton is a Welsh former footballer who currently coaches in the United States.
+Nigel Boulton is a Welsh retired footballer and coach active in the United States.

-Playing career
+Playing & Early Coaching Career

-Boulton played semi-professionally for Sully A.F.C., a three-time Wales Premier League champion and three time Senior Cup Winner.
-In 1988, he joined the coaching ranks with Sully and took the club to second in its division.
+Boulton played semi-professionally for Sully a three-time Wales Premier League champion and three-time Senior Cup Winner.
+In 1986, Boulton joined the coaching ranks at Sully as reserve team coach.
+In spring of 1988 he replaced Les Dickerson as first team coach and in the 1988-89 season led the club to second place in its division.
 He also led the South Wales representative (All-Star) team to back-to-back J.J.
-Baily Trophy wins against English league opposition in both 1988 and 1989.
-He was appointed a District Coach for the F.A. of Wales the same year.
+Baily Trophy wins against English leagues opposition in 1987 and 1988.
+Boulton was appointed a District Coach for the F.A. of Wales in 1988.

-Coaching
+Coaching in the U.S.A.

-In 1990, Soccer USA hired Boulton and he moved to the United States.
-Boulton was the executive director and director of coaching for the Arkansas State Soccer Association.
-Bill Clinton appointed him to the Governor's Council on Physical Fitness & Sports in 1994 until he left for Boston.
-During his time in Arkansas he part-owned and managed the USISL franchise the Arkansas A's from 1992–94.
-In 1997, Boulton left Arkansas to become the head coach of the Boston-based Worcester Wildfire of the USISL A-League, the forerunner of today's USL First Division.
-That year the Wildfire was the farm team for Major League Soccer's New England Revolution.
-The next year, Boulton moved back to the south where he became the Mississippi Youth Soccer Association's statewide Director of Coaching.
-As a DOC in both Arkansas and in Mississippi, the United States Soccer Federation named Boulton a national scout for the Project 2010 program and as a national course instructor for the training of coaches.
+In the summer of 1989, Soccer USA hired Boulton and he moved to the United States.
+Following an 18-month stint with Soccer USA, Boulton assumed the roles of executive director and director of coaching for the Arkansas State Soccer Association.
+Former US President, Bill Clinton appointed Boulton to the Governor's Council on Physical Fitness & Sports in 1994.
+During his time in Arkansas he part-owned and coached the USISL franchise the Arkansas A's from 1992 to 1994.
+In 1997, Boulton left Arkansas to become the head coach of the Boston-based Worcester Wildfire of the USISL A-League, the forerunner of today's USL Championship.
+At that time the Wildfire were the farm team for Major League Soccer's New England Revolution under Thomas Rongen, The following year, Boulton moved back to the south where he became the Mississippi Youth Soccer Association's statewide Director of Coaching.
+As a DOC in both Arkansas and in Mississippi, the United States Soccer Federation had named Boulton a national scout for the Project 2010 program and as a national course instructor for the training of coaches.
 He was also a member of the Olympic Development Program regional and state staff for many years.